-Best of Nepal Cultural Tour - all Major Cultural and Historical Highlights of Nepal
+Nepal Tours - all Major Cultural and Historical Highlights of Nepal

-Mountain Monarch has specially designed this exclusive itinerary for those who wish to witness all the places of interest in Nepal at one go.
-Nepal Tours cover all the cultural heritage places in Nepal along with wildlife safari adventure experiences in Chitwan national park.
-It is a leisure touring activities so anyone can participate in this exotic cultural exploration insight tour to Nepal
+Mountain Monarch has specially designed this exclusive itinerary for those who wish to witness all the places of interest in Nepal in one go.
+Nepal Tours covers all the cultural heritage places in Nepal along with wildlife safari adventure experiences in Chitwan national park.
+It is a touring leisure activity so that anyone can participate in this exotic artistic exploration insight tour of Nepal.

-For centuries, Nepal has been an extremely fascinating destination for people from all walks of life like travelers, scholars, and researchers for those interested in spirituality, art, culture, and adventures.
-Once, the Kathmandu Valley was divided into three kingdoms, the positive side of those time were, each kingdom wanted to outdo the other kingdoms in terms of art and craft.
-That is the reason, now we can admire and enjoy the unbelievable dedication in building the temples, Palaces, Stupas, and Natural Water sprouts, etc. The Kathmandu valley itself is endowed with seven World Heritage Sites to visit in your Nepal tours.
+For centuries, Nepal has been a fascinating destination for people from all walks of life, like travelers, scholars, and researchers for those interested in spirituality, art, culture, and adventures.
+Once, the Kathmandu Valley was divided into three kingdoms; the positive side of those times was that each kingdom wanted to outdo the other kingdoms in art and craft.
+We can now admire and enjoy the unbelievable dedication to building temples, Palaces, Stupas, Natural Water sprouts, etc. The Kathmandu valley has seven World Heritage Sites to visit in your Nepal tours.

 Places to visit on your tour in Nepal

-It is believed that the Stupa was in existence from 2000 years back but the present Stupa is said to be built after the 14th century.
-Swayambunath means the shrine existence by itself, it is called monkey temple by the westerners as there are a lot of monkeys around the place which amuses the people visiting the site.
+It is believed that the Stupa existed 2000 years back, but the present Stupa is said to be built after the 14th century.
+Swayambunath means the shrine exists by itself.
+It is called a monkey temple by the westerners as there are a lot of monkeys around the place, which amuses the people visiting the site.

 Kathmandu Durbar Square:

 It lies in the heart of the city.
-The locals of Kathmandu call Hanuman Dhoka as it is named after the monkey god.
-At the main entrance of the palace, one can see the statue of the god clad in red paint.
-It is in the world heritage site and has a history of 9/10th century at the time of king Gunakama dev, he was a true devotee of Kali, the goddess of terror and her main weapon is a sword.
+The locals of Kathmandu call Hanuman Dhoka, as it is named after the monkey god.
+At the Palace's main entrance, one can see the statue of the god clad in red paint.
+It is a world heritage site and has a history of the 9/10th century at the time of king Gunakama dev, he was a true devotee of Kali, the goddess of terror, and her primary weapon is a sword.
 So, the layout design of the square is in sword form.

 Patan Dubar Square:

-It lies to the southeast of Kathmandu and is considered to be the oldest among the three cities of the valley.
+It lies to the southeast of Kathmandu and is considered the oldest among the valley's three cities.
 The layout of the square is in the form of a disk.
-The city is believed to be formed in the 3rd century called Lalitpur, the city of fine arts and crafts and it is separated from Kathmandu by the holy river Bagmati.
+The town is believed to be formed in the 3rd century called Lalitpur, the city of fine arts and crafts, and it is separated from Kathmandu by the holy river Bagmati.

 It means the lord of all creatures and the god of gods.
-It is a World Heritage site and lies to the eastern side of Kathmandu on the banks of the holy river Bagmati.
-It has a history of the 5th/6th century but the present temple is built in the 16th century.
-It is one of the most popular and important Shiva shrines and must come temple for the Hinduism followers once in their lifetime.
+It is a World Heritage site and lies on the eastern side of Kathmandu on the holy river Bagmati.
+It has a 5th/6th-century history, but the present temple was built in the 16th century.
+It is one of the most popular and essential Shiva shrines and a must-come temple for Hinduism followers once in their lifetime.

-The lord of wisdom is the biggest Stupa in the Asia subcontinent and must come to a destination for the Buddhism followers once in their lifetime.
-The Stupa is believed to be built in the 5th century, one major highlight to visit in your Nepal tours.
+The lord of wisdom is the biggest Stupa in the Asia subcontinent and must come to a destination for Buddhism followers once in their lifetime.
+The Stupa is believed to be built in the 5th century, one major highlight to visit on your Nepal tours.

 Bhaktapur Durbar Square:

-Bhaktapur means the city of devotees is in the world heritage sites situated on the way to Tibet.
-It used to be the capital city of Kathmandu valley in the 15th century, in the time of King Yaksha Malla.
+Bhaktapur, the city of devotees, is in the world heritage sites situated on the way to Tibet.
+It used to be the capital city of Kathmandu valley in the 15th century, during the time of King Yaksha Malla.

-It is 36 km from Kathmandu and said that the whole town of Panauti is on a single rock.
-It is situated in the confluence of two rivers Roshi and Pungamati Khola.
+It is 36 km from Kathmandu, and it said that the whole town of Panauti is on a single rock.
+It is situated at the confluence of two rivers, Roshi and Pungamati Khola.
 Every twelve years, there happens to be a big festival.
-Once, it was a trading route to Tibet and had a royal palace in its main square.
+Once, it was a trading route to Tibet and had a royal palace in its central square.
 It is still fascinating and alive in its traditional architecture with many interesting temples.
-Panauti going to be listed as a World Heritage site in near future.
+Panauti will be listed as a World Heritage site shortly.

 It is 32 km from Kathmandu and is situated at an elevation of 1550 m.
 The town is on the main Araniko highway heading towards Tibet.
-The natives of the town are Newars.
-On the weekend days, we can see a lot of people going to visit the temples around the town and uphill.
+The natives of the city are Newars.
+On the weekend days, we can see many people visiting the temples around the town and uphill.
 It is a great place to view the mountain ranges.

 It is an important Buddhist pilgrimage site.
 A legend relates that the Buddha came across a tigress close to death from starvation and unable to feed her cubs.
-The Buddha allowed the hungry tigress to consume him.
+So the Buddha allowed the hungry tigress to consume him.
 A marble tablet representing the event Trangho Gompa on the hill above the Stupa marks the holy site.
-Nowadays, it is becoming a popular destination for further studies in Buddhism and a beautiful site to view the Himalayan ranges.
+It is becoming a popular destination for further studies in Buddhism and a beautiful place to view the Himalayan ranges.

-The temple of the Goddess Kali, the Tantric goddess of terror lies 28 Kms from Kathmandu, at the Southern edge of the Kathmandu Valley.
+The temple of the Goddess Kali, the Tantric goddess of terror, lies 28 Km from Kathmandu, at the Southern edge of the Kathmandu Valley.
 In the confluence of two rivers.
-Devotees visit this temple each Tuesday and Saturday to make sacrificial offerings to appease the Goddess "Kali".Non-Hindus are not allowed to enter the main sanctum.
-There is an open platform from where one can view the happening inside the temple.
+Devotees visit this temple each Tuesday and Saturday to make sacrificial offerings to appease the Goddess "Kali."Non-Hindus are not allowed to enter the main sanctum.
+However, there is an open platform from which one can view the happening inside the temple.

 It is a traditional Newari town that lies 19km from Kathmandu.
 Once, it was a getaway to go away from the valley towards the lowland.
 The site is a popular pilgrimage site for Hindus and Buddhists.
-There is a famous cave where guru Padmasamvav meditated in the 8th century, It is refreshing to climb the staircase leading to the top of the hill and the views of the Kathmandu valley are stunning.
+There is a famous cave where Guru Padmasambhava meditated in the 8th century, It is refreshing to climb the staircase leading to the top of the hill, and the views of the Kathmandu valley are stunning.
 Most of the trees here have fluttering prayer flags spreading positive energy offered by the devotees.

-The jungle activities start: Canoe ride in the Rapti River, (a good opportunity to see Bird and two rare species of crocodiles; Marsh Mugger as well as fish-eating Gharial.)
-Jungle Walk and visit the elephant bathing center.
+The jungle activities start with: Canoe ride in the Rapti River (an excellent opportunity to see a Bird and two rare species of crocodiles, the Marsh Mugger and fish-eating Gharial.)
+Then, jungle Walk and visit the elephant bathing center.
 Afternoon: Lunch.
-Elephant Safari or Jeep Drive in Jungle (an opportunity to see four different kinds of deer, rhinoceros, wild boar, monkey, leopard, sloth bear also you will encounter many other smaller mammals that have made Chitwan their home.)
+Elephant Safari or Jeep Drive in Jungle (an opportunity to see four different kinds of deer, rhinoceros, wild boar, monkey, leopard, and sloth bear. also, you will encounter many other smaller mammals that have made Chitwan their home.)
 Evening: Sunset view from the bank of Rapti River, slight show, or culture program.
 Night: Dinner and overnight at the resort.

-Your visit to the birthplace of Lord Buddha includes the peace Stupa Ttilaurakot, historical ruins shrines like Kuden, Gotihawa, and Niglihawa.
-We have enough time to explore and visit the scared Lumbini garden in our Nepal insight tours
+Your visit to the birthplace of Lord Buddha includes the peaceful Stupa Ttilaurakot and the historical ruins of shrines like Kuden, Gotihawa, and Niglihawa.
+In addition, we have enough time to explore and visit the scared Lumbini garden in our Nepal insight tours.

-A peaceful lake city, we visit the Sarangko, Bindabasini temple, Mahendra cave, Seti river gorge, Davi's fall as well as we have time to do the boating on Fewa lake
+A peaceful lake city, visit the Sarangko, Bindabasini temple, Mahendra cave, Seti river gorge, and Davi's fall, and have time to go boating on Fewa lake.

 It is situated at an altitude of approx 1050m, a scenic place to view the Himalayan Panorama of the mountains.
 It is a traditional town with many Pagoda-style temples, shrines, and stone sprouts.

-Gorkha is the birthplace of King Prithivi Narayan Shah the great, the founder of Modern Nepal.
+Gorkha is the birthplace of King Prithvi Narayan Shah, the great founder of Modern Nepal.
 The Palace is situated on the top of the hill overlooking the peaks of the Himalayas.
-The palace is originally built by king Ram Shah.
-The world-famous Gorkha soldiers come from this place. the steps to reach the Palace is a bit tiring after the drive but it is worth going up as the views of the mountains are stunning and visiting the Palace with the most outstanding Nepalese architecture
+King Ram Shah originally built the Palace.
+The world-famous Gorkha soldiers come from this place.
+The steps to reach the Palace are a bit tiring after the drive, but it is worth going up as the views of the mountains are stunning, and visiting the Palace with the most outstanding Nepalese architecture